mathematicalbasedefenders/information/PRIVACY_POLICY.md

-This Privacy Policy was last modified on December 20, 2024.
+This Privacy Policy was last modified on January 2, 2025.

 Mathematical Base Defenders collects some personal data from its users.